muratgozel/postgresql-pgbackrest/README.md

 ## Usage
 A pgbackrest.conf file is required as you can find a sample of it inside the pgbackrest directory.
 Refer to the [pgbackrest documentation](https://pgbackrest.org/configuration.html) for configuration options.

-This is a docker image and available on docker hub.
+This is a docker image and available on Github Packages.
 Just pull it.
 Sample docker-compose file:
 ```yaml
 version: "3.9"